Pelumioluwa/RAG_Hacktogether/README.md

 ## Project Structure

-The project consists of the following Python files:
+The project consists of the following files:

 - **App.py**: This file contains the main script that runs the Streamlit application.
 It handles user interactions, file uploads, and the evaluation of business ideas using the GPT-4 Turbo model.